The CIO cloud blueprint: A strategic planning guide

 - The number of professionals involved in supporting data centers, infrastructure and applications will be significantly reduced as more and more of these functions become purchased services;

-- CIOs, IT executives and their organizations will need to acquire and/or enhance their skills in
+- CIOs, IT executives and their organizations will need to acquire and/or enhance their skills in the following areas:

 - Vendor evaluation, selection, negotiation, integration and management (pay per use rather than buy or build);